handong890/kotlin/spec-docs/sealed-hierarchies-and-when.md

 However, class with a private constructor can also be derived as a local class, that provides a problem for this option implementation.

+## Future When Optimization

+It's possible to optimize when on sealed in the way like when on enum or when on string.
+There are the following opportunities, all of them use `KSealed` interface with some `final` identification method:

+* use `ordinal()` method, which is implemented like enums, so the first descendant has an ordinal 0, second 1 and so on.
+When on sealed organized like when on enum.
+Drawback: reordering breaks client's code.
+* use `sealedName()` method returning a fully qualified class name of a direct sealed descendant.
+When on sealed organized like when on string.
+Drawback: extra efforts.
+* use `sealedId()` method returning a hash code of a direct sealed descendant fully qualified class name.
+Drawbacks: possible collisions, including an opportunity to rename some member and get hash code of another member, which breaks client's code in a dramatic way.

+After optimization, `instanceof KSealed` should be checked at run-time before applying it.